-Visit the Career Development Office for more detailed information, but here are a couple useful tools and guides (compiled from the CDO website and Grinnell sociology professors) to get you started:
+Visit the Center for Careers, Life, and Service for more detailed information, but here are a couple useful tools and guides (compiled from the CLS website and Grinnell sociology professors) to get you started:

 - Career Development Guide: Resume samples, interview strategies, networking advice, and career planning worksheets.

 - Graduate and Professional School Guide 2010: Information on how to begin preparing for your post-Grinnell education

 - Post-Graduate Service Options: Information on programs such as GrinnellCorps, Teach for America, AmeriCorps, etc. from Grinnell's Center for Careers, Life, and Service

 - ASA: Research Brief — Sociology Major Career Paths (PDF)

 - College Board's Sociology Major Profile for Career Possibilities